andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

      <figcaption>Pablo Picasso, Woman with Folded Arms</figcaption>
 </figure>

-Except it did make sense, just not to my sick mind.
-I was sick.
-I needed treatment.
-I got it, and got better.
+It did make sense, just not to my sick mind.

+It did make sense that I needed treatment and when I got it I got better.
 Most dont[^Treatment].

-It did make sense.
+It did make sense that I got sick.
 I had stress, burnout, family history [^Family], prior episodes [^Recurrence], failures, mistakes, changes; so much to explain it.

-I knew it was a sickness, involuntary, not my fault.
-I still felt ashamed, felt like I had allowed myself to fall to a stupid first world 'illness' [^FirstWorld].
+It did make sense that I spoke of it infrequently.
+I knew it was a sickness, involuntary, yet I still felt ashamed, like I had allowed myself to fall to a stupid first world 'illness' [^FirstWorld].

-It was like the world had become overesaturated, loud, grotesque.
-Really, I tried Friends and found it so unimaginably grating, loud, grotesque.

-Given my privilge and my positive position, I truly believe this can happen to anyone whetther unfortunate or unwise.  [anumbers]

-The melancholy of depression is not melancholy, is not beautiful, it is annoying, it is sick, it is stupid, it is something I hate and fear like few other things.

-To get somewhere you need above all to want to get there.
-I wanted nothing.

-And you know, actually, honestly, trying to seem normal was part of the agony.

-I should have gone to the psychotherapist earlier, at least a month earlier.
-But I was wary of medication, and there there the fleeting times I felt I was dealing with it well enough.
-Not really like a broken arm.

-I am still taking antidepressants.
-It's next taper off.

-I am still seeing a therapist.
-Clearly I was not infected by this sickness by someone else.
+It did make sense that regardless of my privilged and largely easy life,   [anumbers]

+It did make sense that I could not think clearly, and had to rely on other to get treatment and not to give up on my aspirations,

-I used to love life, I used to relish being myself.
+It did make sense that depression took away mt love of life, ability to relish  relish being myself.
 Depression took that way from me.

-<br>But now I have it back.
-Now I am no longer depressed.
+That's depression.
+That was my depression.
+<br> Except, here's the thing: I got treatment, rest, support, and am no longer sick.

 {% figure caption:'Andrei Tarkovsky, Nostalghia (frame)' %}
 [<img class="postimage" src="/writing/images/2018-02-26-depression/tarkovsky_candle.png" alt="History"/>](/writing/images/2018-02-26-depression/tarkovsky_candle.png)